loathers/excavator/README.md

 # excavator

-excavator is a `spadingScript` for the KoLmafia (at least r20145) for collaboratively gathering data while playing Kingdom of Loathing.
-It collects and stores data throughout your play into the `spadingData`, which will then be send via kmail to the player `Excavator` once you run the `spade` command in the CLI.
+excavator is a `spadingScript` for KoLmafia (at least r20145) for collaboratively gathering data while playing the Kingdom of Loathing.
+It collects and stores data throughout your play into the `spadingData` property, which will then be send via kmail to the player `Excavator` once you run the `spade` command in the CLI.

-These data is pulled once an hour to the [excavator-data](https://github.com/gausie/excavator-data) repository.
+These data are pulled once an hour to the [excavator-data](https://github.com/gausie/excavator-data) repository.

 It it maintained by gausie (#1197090).